Filing a Florida Car Accident Injury Claim

 You should also contact your attorney as soon as possible.
 Negotiations with insurance companies take some time, and you want to have plenty of time to properly pursue your claim.

-Settlement and Litigation Complications
+Settlement and Litigation Complications For Car Accident Cases

 If more than one defendant is liable for fault and your injuries are severe enough so that your policy does not cover all available damages, the potential lawsuit could become complicated because of the number of people involved.
 Even in an accident with two parties—you and the defendant—you could be working with four (or more) attorneys: One for you, one for the defendant, one for your insurance company, and one for the defendant’s insurance company.
 Each additional defendant adds at least one attorney to the list of those involved in the lawsuit.